From Diabetes to Low Blood Sugar

 - Kidney damage, or nephropathy

 This is why diabetes is such a serious disease.

 There are two main types of chronic diabetes: type 1 diabetes and type 2.
-With type 1 diabetes, your immune system attacks and destroys your insulin-producing cells in the pancreas.
-This leaves you with little or no insulin, which causes sugar to build up in your bloodstream rather than being transported into your cells.
+With type 1 diabetes, your immune system attacks and destroys your Fat Storing Hormone-producing cells in the pancreas.
+This leaves you with little or no Fat Storing Hormone, which causes sugar to build up in your bloodstream rather than being transported into your cells.

-With type 2 diabetes, your cells become resistant to the action of insulin, and your pancreas is unable to make enough insulin to overcome this resistance.
+With type 2 diabetes, your cells become resistant to the action of Fat Storing Hormone, and your pancreas is unable to make enough Fat Storing Hormone to overcome this resistance.
 Instead of moving into your cells where it's needed for energy, sugar builds up in your bloodstream.

 There is also gestational diabetes (diabetes during pregnancy) and prediabetes, but these are potentially reversible conditions.

 - Increased thirst

 - Frequent urination